Going Behind the Curtain: FAQ on Publishing and the Legal Issues of Hiring a Ghostwriter

 If an author publishes a lie about someone who can’t be identified based on the published material, that doesn’t constitute libel.

-If the statement doesn’t actually hurt the subject’s business or occupation, or hold them up for public hatred or ridicule, then that’s not libel.
+If the statement doesn’t actually hurt the subject’s business or career, or hold them up for public hatred or ridicule, then that’s not libel.
 Simply publishing something offensive or insulting is not sufficient.

 This is another subject on which Ms. Sedwick has written in detail.
 She indicates that privacy laws protect people from having embarrassing or unpleasant information published about them that (in the words of Ms. Sedwick) “is offensive to ordinary sensibilities and not of overriding public interest.”
 Most importantly, however, the person must have a reasonable expectation of privacy.
 Public remarks or conduct, in other words, would not be protected by privacy laws.
 Celebrities and other public figures, it is noted, have little expectation of privacy and (within reason) can usually be written about without their permission.